Demonslay335/CryptoTester/README.md

 Allows for specifying a key in many formats, and contains options for many hashing and key derivation functions; these fields adapt to the currently selected algorithm and what it can support.

 > **Note:** The key is processed in the same order it is shown in the UI; first the key is decoded according to the `Format`, then hashed using the `Hash` parameters, and finally derived using the `Derive` parameters before handing it to the cryptographic algorithm.
+As of v1.7.0.0, you can swap the order of `Hash` and `Derive` processing.

 The final output length of the key is displayed above the input box.
 Clicking this will display the final computed key in a separate dialog.